-Skin Brushing & Lymphatics
+Skin Brushing & Lymphatic Massage

 Our lymphatic system is responsible for important physiological functions.
 It maintains balanced fluid proportions inside and outside of cells, assists in regeneration of tissue, filters foreign substances and debris, and transports hormones and immune cells.
 If the lymphatic system is compromised you see it as edema - swelling - but all those unseen functions are reduced.
 Usually this hydraulic system can repair itself after an injury, but there are situations where manual therapy is used to assist the natural pumping action so that fluid will begin to move again.
 Surgeries, old or new injuries, lack of movement and cosmetic laser procedures can stress or shut down the lymphatic system.